spinalcordtoolbox/spinalcordtoolbox/documentation/source/user_section/installation/mac.rst

    git clone https://github.com/spinalcordtoolbox/spinalcordtoolbox.git sct cd sct
    ./install_sct -y
+   # For the previous command, it's normal if the last two checks show [FAIL] in red
+   # This will be fixed by doing the "Enable GUI Scripts" optional step in the next section
    source /root/.bashrc
    # Test SCT
    sct_testing
    # Save the state of the container as a docker image.
    # Back on the Host machine, open a new terminal and run:
    docker ps -a  # list all containers (to find out the container ID)
    # specify the ID, and also choose a name to use for the docker image, such as "sct_v6.0"